movq/openbsd/notes/mwx-rate-improvements.md

 - 20 MHz only.
 - Long guard interval only.
 - No LDPC, STBC, greenfield, or A-MSDU.
-- No QoS, TX A-MPDU, or firmware ADDBA offload.
+- No TX A-MPDU or firmware ADDBA offload.

 When net80211 negotiates HT, the associated AP station record includes `STA_REC_HT`, `PHY_TYPE_BIT_HT`, and the intersection of the AP's receive MCS